zaiisao/Documentation/en/Audio Broadcast/token.md

 title: Use Security Keys
 description:
 platform: All Platforms
-updatedAt: Thu Jun 20 2019 02:37:14 GMT+0800 (CST)
+updatedAt: Thu Jun 20 2019 02:37:24 GMT+0800 (CST)
 ---
 # Use Security Keys
-Agora knows that security is a vital consideration when you integrate real time communications into your application.
+We understand that security is a vital consideration when you integrate real-time communications into your application.
 To help you build an application that meets your security requirements, the Agora SDK provides two security mechanisms:

 * For low security requirements, use an App ID for authentication.
 * For high security requirements, use a dynamic key for authentication (recommended).